barshat7/spacecat-audit-worker/README.md

 - **SLACK_TOKEN_WORKSPACE_INTERNAL**: The slack token.
 - **HANDLER_CONFIGS**: A JSON string containing configuration for each handler.
 - **SLACK_WEBHOOK_URL**: The webhook URL to send notifications to Slack.
+- **USER_AGENT**: The user agent string to use when scraping web pages. (will be overridden for screenshot taking by the device profiles)

 ### Handler Configuration